 36 months to complete

-Ed.D. in Organizational Learning and Leadership Curriculum
+Ed.D. concentration in Organizational Learning and Leadership Curriculum

 The curriculum is designed to equip students with the tools they need to empower the people around them to deliver on their organization’s goals and mission.